superco01/s-movies/Answers.md

 # s-movies
-1. simple database querying
+1. simple database querying:
 SELECT a.id, a.name, a.parent as parentId, b.name as parentName FROM member as a LEFT JOIN member as b ON a.parent=b.id

-2. movie search \n
+2. movie search:
 this mini project repo

 3. refactore code